I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11-1ddi-checkdirectflipsupport.md

 <p>The user-mode driver might need to call the kernel-mode driver to perform these validations.
 To do this, call the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-escapecb.md">pfnEscapeCb</a> callback function and then call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-gethandledata.md">DxgkCbGetHandleData</a> function to access the kernel-mode driver's resource allocation data.</p>

-<p>This function is called at least once before the DWM attempts to present to a Direct Flip swapchain.
-It is also called after each mode change occurs, or after the DWM re-creates its own swapchain for any reason.</p>

-<p>The user-mode driver should ensure that the managed primary allocations of the application and the DWM have the following compatible resources:</p>

-<p>The user-mode driver might need to call the kernel-mode driver to perform these validations.
-To do this, call the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-escapecb.md">pfnEscapeCb</a> callback function and then call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-gethandledata.md">DxgkCbGetHandleData</a> function to access the kernel-mode driver's resource allocation data.</p>

 ## -requirements
 <table>
 <tr>